AvaloniaCommunity/Avalonia.FuncUI.Docs/src/guides/Views-and-Attributes.md

 TabControl.margin (5.0, 5.0, 5.0, 5.0)
 ListBox.margin (left = 5.0, top = 5.0, right = 5.0, bottom = 5.0)
 ```
 Pretty neat, Hah.
-Those overloads exist for a lot of attributes (you can also add them yourself), my favorite on is:
+Those overloads exist for a lot of attributes (you can also add them yourself), my favorite one is:
 ```
 Button.background "green" // or "#00ff00"
 ```